 First Alert Weather Day as temperatures remain above 110

-PHOENIX (3TV/CBS 5) — It was another very warm start to our day with a low of 89 degrees, which is five degrees above our average low this time of year.
-But another hot day is on tap with high temperatures around Phoenix above 110 degrees.
+PHOENIX (3TV/CBS 5) — It wasn’t a bad start to Thursday morning with a low of 85 degrees, which is just one degree above our average low.
+But this afternoon, here comes the heat!

-High pressure is parked right over us and will continue to bring the heat through the weekend and into next week.
-We have issued First Alert Weather Days through Friday, and will most likely issue a few more later this week.
-The National Weather Service has issued an Excessive Heat Warning through Friday as well.
+As of 2 p.m.
+Thursday, we have already hit 114 degrees.
+That’s seven degrees above our average this time of year, and it’s only going to get hotter.

-In addition to the heat, we also have a High Pollution Advisory through Thursday.
-Ozone levels are high and could pose a health risk for a few folks.
-Take it easy out there.
+A strong ridge of high pressure continues to bring the heat, and it is going to stay hot for the next seven days.
+In fact, the National Weather Service has issued an Excessive Heat Warning through next Thursday.
+We have also issued First Alert Weather Days through next Thursday because temperatures are approaching dangerous levels.

 See a spelling or grammatical error in our story?
 Please click here to report it.